jarichardson/kdtools/README.md

 	Outputs a 2-D array to a gdal-readable raster.
 Input expected to be in a transverse mercator projection.

-	*griddata*: 2D data array
+	griddata: 2D data array
-	*outrastername*: file name of raster output.
-If meter output is desired, it would be good practice to define clon or utm zone *planet*:   'earth','venus', or 'mars'.
+	outrastername - file name of raster output.
+If meter output is desired, it would be good practice to define clon or utm zone planet        - 'earth','venus', or 'mars'.
 This is only needed to translate to latlong projections
-	*clon*:     center longitude of non-earth transverse mercator data *utmzone*:  utm zone of earth data
-	*driver*:   gdal-readable raster short name [GTiff]
-	*outproj*:  'tm' or 'll' for transverse mercator (no tranformation occurs) or latlong (gdalwarp will be implemented). [tm]
+	clon          - center longitude of non-earth transverse mercator data utmzone       - utm zone of earth data driver        - gdal-readable raster short name [GTiff] outproj       - 'tm' or 'll' for transverse mercator (no tranformation occurs) or latlong (gdalwarp will be implemented). [tm]

 	ISSUES: If values are very low (normal for density grids), gdalwarp doesn't work, so it is suggested that output remain in meters.